Quantum-Optics-LKB/SolitonVortexDynamic/readme.md

-## Dynamics of interacting quantum vortices in a paraxial fluid of light
+## Observation of Jones-Roberts solitons in a paraxial quantum fluid of light

 Download the data on Zenodo: link

 Codes:
 - contrast.py contains all image density and phase extraction
 - velocity.py to extract information from fields array
-- vortex_collision_processing.py to run the treatement
+- data_processing.py to run the treatement